learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 * **P > |t|**: P-value that the null-hypothesis that the coefficient = 0 is true.
 If it is less than the confidence level, often 0.05, it indicates that there is a statistically significant relationship between the term and the response.
 * **[95.0% Conf.
 Interval]**: The lower and upper values of the 95% confidence interval.
 Specific range of the possible coefficient values.

-Third Table: Residuals, Autocorrelation, and Multicollinearity
+The third table shows information about the residuals, autocorrelation, and multicollinearity:

 * **Skewness**: A measure of the symmetry of the data about the mean.
 Normally-distributed errors should be symmetrically distributed about the mean (equal amounts above and below the line).
 The normal distribution has 0 skew.
 * **Kurtosis**: A measure of the shape of the distribution.
 Compares the amount of data close to the mean with those far away from the mean (in the tails), so model "peakiness".
 The normal distribution has a Kurtosis of 3, and the greater the number, the more the curve peaks.
-* **Omnibus D’Angostino’s test**: It provides a combined statistical test for the presence of skewness and kurtosis.
+* **Omnibus D’Angostino’s test**: Provides a combined statistical test for the presence of skewness and kurtosis.
 * **Prob(Omnibus)**: The above statistic turned into a probability
 * **Jarque-Bera**: A different test of the skewness and kurtosis
 * **Prob (JB)**: The above statistic turned into a probability
 * **Durbin-Watson**: A test for the presence of autocorrelation (that the errors are not independent), which is often important in time-series analysis
 * **Cond.
 No**: A test for multicollinearity (if in a fit with multiple parameters, the parameters are related to each other).

 The interpretation of some of these measures will be explained in the next lessons.
-For others, you'll get a better insight into them in sections on statistics.
+For others, you'll get a better insight into them in the lessons on statistics.

 ## Visualize error terms

-You can also plot some visualizations to check for regression assumptions in error terms.
-You'll use `sm.graphics.plot_regress_exog()` for some built-in visualization capabilities of statsmodels. here is how to do it.
+You can also plot some visualizations to check the regression assumptions with respect to the error terms.
+You'll use `sm.graphics.plot_regress_exog()` for some built-in visualization capabilities of statsmodels.
+Here is how to do it:

 ```python